Discover how you can make smarter, more confident trading decisions and read market trends like a pro with the help of fundamental analysis.

 Gross Domestic Product (GDP)

-GDP is a measure of a country’s total economic output.
-It represents the value of all goods and services produced within a country’s borders.
-GDP growth is closely monitored as it reflects the overall health and growth rate of the economy.
+GDP is the headline measure of a country’s total economic output.
+It captures the full value of goods and services produced within a nation’s borders.
+When GDP growth is strong, it signals a healthy, expanding economy, and that tends to attract capital and support the currency’s value.

 Inflation Rate